UNCG-CSE/Poststorm_Imagery/docs/collector.md

         ```

--   If you want a list of all .tar files that occurred in 2019 that contain **jpg** in the file name,
+-   If you want a list of all archive files that occurred in 2019 that contain **jpg** in the file name,
-    `collect.py -s 2019 -t jpg`
+    `collect.py -s 2019 -a jpg`

     ??? quote "Resulting Output"
         ```text
-        Download Status Report (September 23, 2019 at 02:37 PM) <-s 2019 -t jpg -p [...]>
+        Download Status Report (September 23, 2019 at 02:37 PM) <-s 2019 -a jpg -p [...]>

         1. Hurricane Dorian (2019)
                 - 20190904a_jpgs.tar  ...
 1.73 GiBs  ...
 Not downloaded.